quractech/remdx/README.md

 ### Real-time plotting with python
 Data stream capability using USB for datalogging and visualization with python (see scripting folder)
 ### Register Map
-Can be configured using register map, the configuration can be saved in EEPROM (default configuration can be restored), see register map section
+REMDx can be configured using register map, the configuration can be saved in EEPROM (default configuration can be restored), see register map section